Art & CultureArt & Culture

 “Luigi Fantini” Archaeological Museum

-It is the completest collection of Celtic materials in the region and one of the most important in Italy.
-The museum records the history of the settlements over the valleys of the rivers Idice and Zena.
-Moreover, it collects materials from the excavation campaigns of the Etruscan-Celtic settlement of Monte Bibele and its necropolis (beginning of the 4th and beginning of the 2nd century B.C.).
+The museum tells the history of the settlements in the valleys of the rivers Idice and Zena.
+Moreover, it collects materials from the excavation campaigns of the Etruscan-Celtic settlement of Monte Bibele and its necropolis (beginning of the 4th and of the 2nd century BC).

 Archaeological and Ethnological Museum